Skip to content

 • Technical safeguards: Multi-Factor Authentication (MFA) on all systems, disk encryption on laptops and workstations, encrypted email for client communications, automatic screen lock, firewall and endpoint protection software

-• Administrative safeguards: Written access control policies, annual security training for all staff, background checks for employees with data access, incident response procedures
+• Administrative safeguards: Written access control policies, annual security awareness training for all staff, background checks for employees with data access, incident response procedures

 • Physical safeguards: Locked filing cabinets for paper records, restricted access to server rooms, secure shredding (cross-cut or micro-cut) of documents containing PII, visitor sign-in logs